 Raw Audio - Your video must be recorded live with raw, unedited audio (i.e. no lip-syncing, audio editing, or auto-tune)

 Video Editing - Video submissions must be recorded with a single camera; do not submit a highly produced video.
+Remember, this is how we get to know the real you!
 Synagogue livestream multi-camera recordings are acceptable.

 Group Submissions - Groups may create videos asynchronously, meaning individual group members can record parts separately and combine them through video software before submitting the final video — reminder that no additional video or audio editing is permitted

-Jewish Star strongly recommends adhering to the following steps when creating a video submission.
+If you are creating a video for your submission, Jewish Star strongly recommends adhering to the following steps.
 The goal of these instructions is to make sure we see you, hear you, and get to know you, AND to make entering Jewish Star as simple and easy as possible for you.

 Choose a quiet, well-lit location to record